RJPearson94/terraform-provider-twilio/docs/data-sources/phone_numbers.md

 - `date_created` - The date in RFC3339 format that the phone number was created
 - `date_updated` - The date in RFC3339 format that the phone number was updated

+!> the `voice` block will be defaulted to if the Twilio API doesn't return the voice receive mode field, this data isn't being returned since Programmable Fax was disabled on some accounts

 ---

 A `capability` block supports the following:

 - `fax` - Whether the phone number supports fax
-!> the `fax` block has been deprecated and will be removed in future version

 - `sms` - Whether the phone number supports SMS
 - `mms` - Whether the phone number supports MMS
 - `voice` - Whether the phone number supports voice